TMHBBV/unbxdocs./docs/Search/deploy-unbxd/android-sdk/integrating-unbxd-analytics.md

 ---
-title: 'Integrating Unbxd Analytics '
+title: 'Integrate Unbxd Analytics '
 deprecated: false
-hidden: true
+hidden: false
 metadata:
   robots: index
 ---
+# Overview

 The actions a visitor takes on your e-commerce store are known as Events.
 Tracking visitor analytics and behavior is essential in order to provide accurate and visitor-specific search and category page results, and also help showcase how your business benefits from Unbxd through the reporting.

 Unbxd Analytics tracks different events: